Black Bourton: Church of England

 By 1757 the tower had a ring of five bells including the sanctus bell.
 Henry I Knight of Reading cast three of them including the tenor bell in 1618–19.
 Henry III Bagley, who had bell-foundries at Chacombe and Witney, cast the third bell in 1743.
 In 1866 Mears and Stainbank of the Whitechapel Bell Foundry re-cast the second bell, which had long been cracked, and added a new treble bell.
-The frame is oak, was made in the late Middle Ages and by 1965 required replacement.
+The frame is oak, and was made in the late Middle Ages and by 1965 required replacement.
 In 1966 the tenor bell of 1619 was transferred to the parish church of St John the Evangelist in Carterton.
-Due to the condition of the frame the bells remaining at St Mary's were unringable until 2017, when John Taylor & Co of Loughborough restored them and added a new treble bell, increasing the ring of bells to six.
+Due to the condition of the frame, the bells remaining at St Mary's were unringable until 2017, when John Taylor & Co of Loughborough restored them and added a new treble bell, increasing the ring of bells to six.
 St Mary's churchyard includes 32 Commonwealth War Graves Commission burials.
 There are 30 Second World War burials, one from the First World War and one other.
 Most of the Second World War graves are of members of the RAF and allied air forces from RAF Brize Norton.
 The parish is now part of the Benefice of Shill Valley and Broadshire.